New to climbing? Click here to save time and fill out our waiver online. Sign Waiver.

 All adult candidates for Child-Related positions must have their WWCC verified by Pulse before being offered employment.

-Pulse will check the reference of all candidates for Child-Related positions and will ask the referee questions related to child safety before being offered employment.
+Pulse will check the references of all candidates for Child-Related positions and will ask the referee questions related to child safety before being offered employment.

 Our training and induction process includes: